ftassy/GCalTab/README.md

 * google.com

 ### How do I disconnect from a Google Calendar account ?
-If you use the "Sign out" button, the link will open in your web browser and will not disconnect Thunderbird.
+If you use the Google Calendar "Sign out" button, the link will open in your web browser and will not disconnect Thunderbird but your web browser session.

-**Since version 0.5**, it is possible to sign out from GCalTab menu with the "Sign out" button.
+**Since version 0.5**, it is possible to sign out from GCalTab menu by pushing the "Sign out" button.

 ## Build from source
 Prerequisite: